 Frequently Asked Questions

-A person who has had their record expunged can legally deny the conviction or arrest ever existed.
+By law, a person who has had their record expunged can legally deny the conviction or arrest ever existed.
 The records will not be released to the general public.

-Yes.
 An expunged record is not erased.
 Anyone who receives an expungement but is later charged with another crime could have their record opened by the judge and/or prosecutors, depending on the circumstances.
 In addition, immigration agencies and military bodies will still have access to expunged records.